MechanicalRock/twitter-blurb-generator/module3/index.md

 As we are working backwards through the workflow lets first write the `export` Webhook, mentioned in step 5.
 This is webhook called by CopyLeaks with the detailed results of a source from a plagiarism scan.

+In Next.js, dynamic routes allow you to create pages with dynamic content based on the values in the URL.
+It enables you to generate static pages with dynamic paths and parameters, allowing you to build dynamic and interactive web applications.

+Dynamic routes are defined by placing the file inside the pages directory in Next.js with square brackets [] in the filename.
+For example, if you create a file named [id].js inside the pages directory, it will match any route that has a dynamic segment in the URL.
+The dynamic segment will be accessible as a parameter in the page component.

+In our case we want a dynamic route for the `scanId` and the `exportId` as this will be constantly changing for each scan that we do.

-1. Create an Edge function named `[exportId].ts` in `pages/api/copy-leaks/export/[scanId]/` which receives the results of an export and returns a response with `{message: "Result exported successfully"}`.
+1. Create a dynamic route Edge function named `[exportId].ts` in `pages/api/copy-leaks/export/[scanId]/` which receives the results of an export and returns a response with `{message: "Result exported successfully"}`.
 This should also write the results to the database using the Firebase PUT API under the node `scans/<scanId>/results.json`.
 We only need the object in `text.comparison`.
 Instead of writing the actual results to the database.
    <br>
    More information: